Elementary Real Analysis: Four existence theorems on limits

 \begin{defi}[real Cauchy sequences] $(a_n)\subset\R$ is \underline{Cauchy} if for every $\ep$ there is an $n_0$ such that for every $m,n\ge n_0$ we have

 \end{defi}

 \begin{exer} Cauchy sequences form a~robust property of sequences. \end{exer}

 \begin{exer} Every Cauchy sequence is bounded. \end{exer} \begin{thm}[metric completeness of $\R$] A~real sequence converges if and only if it is Cauchy. \end{thm} \duk Implication $\Rightarrow$.
-Let $\lim a_n=a$ and an $\ep$ be given.
-Then for every large $n$ one has that $|a_n-a|\le\frac{\ep}{2}$.
-Using Exercise~\ref{ex_trojNero} we have for every large $m$ and $n$ that
+Let $\lim a_n=a$ and $\ep$ be given.
+For every large $n$ we have $|a_n-a|\le\frac{\ep}{2}$.
+Using TI (Exercise~\ref{ex_trojNero}) we have for every large $m$ and $n$ that

 Hence $(a_n)$ is Cauchy.